BlogEmployee Experience Best Practices

 What Does Diversity and Inclusion in the Workplace Mean?

 It’s important to understand the terminology involved in D&I and DEI.
 First of all, equitable outcomes happen when everyone has fair access to opportunities, resources, and power to succeed.
-They give careful attention to addressing and removing historical and systemic barriers and privileges.
+D&I gives careful attention to addressing and removing historical and systemic barriers and privileges.
 In contrast, equality involves treating everyone the same without taking these underlying challenges and advantages into account.
+More specifically:

-Diversity refers to the presence of various aspects of identity within a group, such as race, ethnicity, nationality, gender identity, LGBTQIA (lesbian, gay, bisexual, transgender, queer or questioning, intersex, and asexual) identity, socioeconomic background, ability, religion, geographic location, education, and age.
-It’s all about ensuring varied perspectives are represented.
+• Diversity refers to the presence of various aspects of identity within a group, such as race, ethnicity, nationality, gender identity, socioeconomic background, ability, religion, geographic location, education, and age.

 When we talk about diversity and inclusion in the workplace, we identify the need to create an environment where differences among employees are not only recognized but valued and actively integrated into the company culture.